 I have actually been working on my brand right now.
 It comes back to the basics.
 First, understand who you are and what you stand for.
 My brand of leadership is unique to me, and it’s what makes me special and allows me to bring something to the table that no one else can.
 Early in my career, I shied away from what made me different, but now that’s what I embrace.
 Second, really know who you are for.
 What are the channels that work really well for you?
 For myself, in using my voice and building my brand, Twitter is not a platform I use.
 Third, be consistent on what you stand for and reinforce that over time.
 I have always been passionate about women in leadership, so I make time to pursue this passion whether it’s through volunteering on panels or attending conferences.

-How can one craft her personal elevator pitch?
+How can one craft a personal elevator pitch?

 In a world that is constantly being shaped by changes in technology, what types of skills should young professionals develop to become competitive job candidates?